psu-hcr/lus-rosscripts/README.md

 	$ rosrun iiwa_ros BendJ2J6.py

 ### On the LBR
-Step 1 & 2: Follow step 1 & 2 in epfl-lasa/iiwa_ros repo section "Control IIWA with FRI"
+Step 1 & 2: Follow step 1 & 2 in epfl-lasa/iiwa_ros repo section "Control IIWA with FRI".
+Choose "position" and stiffness "150" on smartpad

 Step 3: Within 5 seconds before the timeout, launch: